Certificate Authority (CA)- An Overview of What They Are and How They Operate.

 Before providing your sensitive information, you should ask yourself: how can you establish whether a website is trustworthy?
 And how can you know that you are transmitting your data securely?
 This is where the idea of a certificate authority comes into view.
 This article has addressed top issues of certificate authorities that people often seek to find out.
 So let us start by understanding what certificate authority is.

-What are Certificate Authorities?
+What is Certificate Authorities?

 What is a certificate authority?
-The answer is certificate authority or certification authorities refer to a trusted third-party entity primarily concerned with verifying and validating websites, email addresses, entities and individual persons and binding them to cryptographic keys by issuing digital certificates.
+The answer is certificate authority or SSL certification authorities refer to a trusted third-party entity primarily concerned with verifying and validating websites, email addresses, entities and individual persons and binding them to cryptographic keys by issuing digital certificates.
 Thus, a digital certificate ensures data integrity and encryption and identity validation.
 As you can see, certificate authorities play a pivotal role in digital security.

 Certificate authorities are like Internet passport authorities